SofianeB/B2SAFE-B2STAGE-Training/ExampleTrainings/iRODS-User-training/iRODS-advanced-User-training.md

  irsync -r -l i:archive i:/bobZone/home/di4r-user1#aliceZone/archive
  ```

- If you did not calculate the checksums for the source files, the sync-status needs some time to be updated.
+If you did not calculate the checksums for the source files, the sync-status
+needs some time to be updated.

 ### Metadata for remote data (5min)

-We created another copy of the *archive* collection at *bobZone* but we lost the link to the data at *aliceZone*.
+We created another copy of the *archive* collection at *bobZone* but we lost
-We will now have a loko at how we can use the iCAT metadata catalogues at *bobZone* and at *aliceZone* to link the data.
+the link to the data at *aliceZone*.
+We will now have a look at how we can use
+the iCAT metadata catalogues at *bobZone* and at *aliceZone* to link the data.

-Recall, we can create metadata for iRODS data objects and collections on our home iRODS zone like this:
+Recall, we can create metadata for iRODS data objects and collections on our
+home iRODS zone like this:

 ```
 imeta add -C archive "Original" "/aliceZone/home/di4r-user1/archive"